 To buy an item from a shop, type 'buy <item name>'.
 So to purchase a lantern from the above shop, you would type 'buy lantern'.
 However, this would take a lantern from the shop at random, so you can't specify which specific lantern you want.
 To do this, you would type 'buy <inventory number of item being sold>'.

 So, for example, to buy the lantern with the oil in which we spoke about in the previous example, we would type 'buy 101236'.
 This lantern costs 120 gold coins, so you'd need to make sure you have enough money!
-Type 'status' to see how many gold coins you are carrying.
+Type 'inventory' to see how many gold coins you are carrying.

 All shops are associated with a city, so if you're disliked by the city the shop you're buying from is associated with, you are likely to be charged extra.
 Logically, if you're liked by the merchant's city, you are likely to be charged less.
 To read more on that subject, read the page on relations.